IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # Underlying implementation *will* change

 - `ember-template-imports` is an exploration addon to use template tags today
-- `content-tag` spec for generalizing embedding
+- Content tag spec for generalizing embedding
   - enables future design extensions, e.g. `<style>` for scoped CSS or `<query>` for GraphQL
   - Framework agnostic: other tools could reuse this format
 - new `content-tag` package